ankabootDeveloper/Pirates_of_the_Courtroom/README.md

 Download .exe: https://www.renpy.org/latest.html
 - (Any version is fine, we use version 8.1.3)

-To launch/start the renpy application:
+To open the renpy application:
 Extract downloaded zip file to preferred destination (i.e Downloads Folder, Documents,etc.)
 Open the recently downloaded folder "renpy-8.1.3-sdk"
 - open the application 'renpy'